SCITAB: A Challenging Benchmark for Compositional Reasoning and Claim Verification on Scientific Tables: Ethics Statement

 \section{Ethics Statement}

-\paragraph{IRB (Institutional Review Board) Application} We have received approval from the Institutional Review Board (IRB)\footnote[4]{\url{https://www.nus.edu.sg/research/irb}.
+We have received approval from the Institutional Review Board (IRB)\footnote{\url{https://www.nus.edu.sg/research/irb}.
 The NUS-IRB Reference Code is NUS-IRB-2022-599} for our data collection.
 The IRB reviewed our experimental design and research procedures to ensure that they do not pose more than minimal risks to research participants.
 We take steps to protect research participants' privacy and the confidentiality of their data.
 The review process took two months to complete.